AshishGogna/CleverTapSDKTest/README.md

 2. Then click on the + button on the upper-left-hand corner of the Package Manager, select "Add package from git URL..." on the context menu, then paste this repo's URL!

 While easier to follow than the first method, this one does not support dependency resolution and package upgrading when a new version is released.
 So proceed with caution.

+#### Through .zip file

+1. Download this respository as a .zip file
+2. Unzip
+3. Then click on the + button on the upper-left-hand corner of the Package Manager, select "Add package from disk" on the context menu, then select the package.json file.